Koh Phi Phi Island Guide

 Accommodation on Koh Phi Phi

 We are happy to take care of every aspect of your holiday on Koh Phi Phi from arranging airport transfers to suggesting and booking accommodation for you.

 To make your trip even easier please view our Dive Packages which include diving, accommodation & ferry tickets.
 We can also arrange custom packages and book your accommodation and ferry tickets separately.

 Koh Phi Phi Activities

-Koh Phi Phi is a National Marine Park, and consists of a cluster of 6 islands offering tons of activities whether it is during the day or after dark.
+Koh Phi Phi is a National Marine Park, and consists of 6 islands offering plenty of activities for all ages whether it is during the day or after dark.